 Is Massage Safe During Pregnancy?

 In the later stages of pregnancy, some trigger points and techniques may lead to contractions and cause premature labor (1).
-Therefore, you should take your gynecologist’s opinion and go to a specialized massage therapist.
+Only have pre-natal massage if none of the contra-indications or risk factors apply.

 Benefits Of Prenatal Massage